 Graph 48 replicates the analysis of Graph 47 but breaks down the results by geographical region considering only Group 1 banks.
-Overall, the revisions to the IRB approach lead to an average increase in overall Tier 1 MRC for Group 1 banks in Europe (+4.0%) and the Americas (+1.2%) and a significant decrease for banks in the rest of the world (-12.8%).
-The impact is heterogeneous across banks: the change in MRC for the banks between the 25th and 75th percentile of the distribution ranges from -2.6% to +10.5% for Europe, from -5.8% to +4.3% for the Americas, and from -15.8% to 0.0% for the rest of the world.
+Overall, the revisions to the IRB approach lead to an average increase in overall Tier 1 MRC for Group 1 banks in Europe (+4.0%) and the Americas (+2.3%) and a significant decrease for banks in the rest of the world (-13.2%).
+The impact is heterogeneous across banks.,